AgoraIO-Usecase/AgoraMeetingExample-Electron/README.md

 #### Steps to run

-First, create a developer account at [Agora.io](https://dashboard.agora.io/signin/), and obtain an App ID.
+- Create a developer account at [Agora.io](https://dashboard.agora.io/signin/), and obtain an AppID.
+- Reanme file [.env.template](.env.template) to .env, and replace 'XXXXXX' with your AppID and AppCert.

 Then do the following: